jasonflan50/RockPaperScissors/README.md

-This project is part of TOP
+This project is part of The Odin Project

 Building a rock paper scissor game that works in the console.